13 Best Bloom Alternatives in 2026

 Limitations: The Solo plan limits team features, making it less suitable for studios with multiple contractors.
 The integration ecosystem is smaller than HoneyBook or Dubsado, and the community and template marketplace are less developed.

 Bonsai is built with financial management at its core.
-Beyond standard invoicing and contracts, Bonsai includes expense tracking, accounting reports, and US tax preparation — features that no other tool on this list, including Bloom, offers natively.
+Beyond standard invoicing and contracts, Bonsai includes expense tracking, accounting reports, and US tax preparation.
 For US-based freelancers who want to handle quarterly tax estimates, track deductible expenses, and generate Schedule C reports alongside their client management, Bonsai eliminates the need for a separate accounting tool.
+No other platform on this list, including Bloom, offers native tax preparation.

 Key features: